-Dogs and I seemed to get along and at some stage, during Policing career I had the urge to become a Police Dog Service (PDS) handler.
+Dogs and I seemed to get along and at some stage, during my Policing career, I had the desire to become a Police Dog Service (PDS) handler.

 Having worked with them I have great respect for this breed and great appreciation for their loyalty and dedication to hard work and trust of the handler.
 During my Police Service Dog years I was delighted to have trained and worked with two dogs:

 - Arko – a smaller and darker colored German shepherd (pictured above) with a nice disposition – that was used for general duties and for airport drug detection work

 - Dutch – who was a very powerful and aggressive Shepard with an energetic disposition unless otherwise required – he was used for general duties dog work.
 He had many captures and arrests during our time together.

 By way of history, the RCMP dog section was formed in 1935 with the acquisition of three German shepherds: Black Lux, Dale of Cawsalta, and Sultan.
 In 1937, Commissioner MacBrien, satisfied with the value of police dogs, ordered an RCMP training school for dogs and handlers to be established at Calgary.
 In 1940, the RCMP won its first case involving dog search evidence.
 The RCMP Police Dog Service Training Centre was established at Innisfail, Alberta in 1965 at that’s where I attended in April 1976.